marlukyanova/BeerAdvocate/README.md

     Using the data, I analazed factors that correlated with overall impression, and did some exploratory visualization and analysis.
 You can see the exploratory data analysis in the 'DataExploration.ipunb' notebook above.

+In this project, I analyzed user's reviews from BeerAdvocate (https://data.world/socialmediadata/beeradvocate)